roytang/blog/content/post/2005/07/gloriagate-now-is-not-the-time.md

 Today?
 Today, the conversations are like this:

-"Mag-gimik dapat kami bukas sa Makati eh&#8230;"
+"Mag-gimik dapat kami bukas sa Makati eh... "

 "May rally daw bukas ah?"